-PROPOSED LANGUAGE - COMMON BULLETIN:

-Revised Total and Permanent Disability (TPD) Discharge Process
+PROPOSED LANGUAGE - COMMON BULLETIN: Revised Total and Permanent Disability (TPD) Discharge Process

-The Common Manual is being revised to describe the new policies and processes by which the Department will make future determinations of a borrower's, endorser's, or comaker's eligibility for a loan discharge based on total and permanent disability.
-Revised policy describes how lenders will refer all borrower inquiries and correspondence regarding the TPD process to the Department, and how the Department will instruct the lender when to suspend collection activity and when to file a claim with the guarantor.
+The Common Manual is being revised to implement a new process by which all TPD applications are processed by the Department who makes the disability determination, and instructs the lender when to suspend collection activity and when to file a claim with the guarantor.
 Revised policy amends the claim documentation requirements and explains the 45-day claim payment time frame for all TPD claims.
 Previously only TPD claims based on a determination by the Veterans Administration were held to a 45-day claim payment time frame.